 Being an ally isn’t limited to members of minority groups, either.
-Even people in other underrepresented groups or who feel marginalized in other ways can be allies for their colleagues.
+Even people in other underrepresented groups or who feel marginalized in other ways can be allies at work for their colleagues.

 How Allies Can Advocate for Others in the Workplace

-Being an ally doesn’t require grand gestures or intensive work.
+Being an ally in the workplace doesn’t require grand gestures or intensive work.
 It just requires attention to the issues and lending an occasional helping hand in some of the following ways.

 Draw attention to colleagues’ contributions.

 As we wrote in our post 4 Meeting Tactics That Encourage ALL Employees to Contribute, ideas from certain groups, notably women, tend to be dismissed at a greater rate.

 To make sure that all employees are heard, allies at work can adopt some of the meeting/contribution tactics we discussed in the article, such as implementing a “no interruptions” rule or creating a system to give employees credit for ideas as they come up.